j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.field-usage.analyse.md

 If omitted, the command analyses all field types, regardless if it is a calculated fields or not.
 If a field is calculated (a formula field), the type shows "formula (return value)".

+# flags.verbose.summary

+Display a table of fields that were ignored during analysis.

+# flags.verbose.description

+Depending on the flags that were used (--custom-fields-only, --exclude-formulas) and the existing fields on the sobject, some fields are ignored during analysis.
+For more information on those fields, use this flag.

 # flags.check-defaults.summary

 Checks if values differ from defaults.